obanb/logr/README.md

 ### Usage

-1. `POST` to URL `/activeEndpoint/register` to register a new "active endpoint"
+1. `POST` to URL `/activeEndpoint/register` to register a new "active endpoint", it returns the ID of the newly created endpoint

 `Request`